Rwenzori Mountains National Park

 • Views toward Mt Stanley, Mt Baker, Weismann's Peak, and McConnell's Prong.

-• A strong day for feeling the scale of the central Rwenzori.
+• A strong day for feeling the scale of the central Rwenzori before the summit approach.

 Margherita Camp in the high Rwenzori Mountains